lorenzodbr/tcp-simulator/README.md

 This tool has NOT been tested extensively, so it might produce wrong answers.
 You should only use it for comparison with your own solution.

 ### Note
-If your plot looks like the image below, that's an issue caused by scaling issues.
-Some screens display it smoothly, others don't.
-Anyway, it shouldn't be an issue.
+If text in your plot looks low-res (like the image below), it's probably an issue caused by your OS' scaling management.
+Anyway, it should not completely affect the readability of the plot.

 # Install/Usage